 With several big life changes in my 20s, I began to feel that I’d outgrown Eat Spin Run Repeat.
 As no stranger to fresh starts, it was time to make yet another.
 I re-launched as My Fresh Perspective, a holistic wellness blog featuring hundreds of healthy recipes, workouts, nutrition tips, self-development tools and inspiration for clean living.
 It wasn’t long after this decision that another big one occurred.

 In June 2018, I embraced an amazing career opportunity and made another big move – this time, south of the border and further down the west coast to Los Angeles, California.
-Though recent 2020 events meant having to move back to Vancouver for a while, I’m so incredibly grateful that I still get to spend my days working (virtually) amongst a team of rockstars at an amazing, fast-growing, mission-driven company.
-I feel lucky to have truly found my dream job, and now, several years after being a newbie, I still find myself waking up in the morning, wanting to give it my very best.
+Though 2020 events meant having to move back to Vancouver for a while, I’ve since returned to LA and am so incredibly grateful that I still get to spend my days working amongst a team of rockstars at an amazing, fast-growing, mission-driven company.
+Even now, several years after starting as a total newbie, I still find myself waking up in the morning, wanting to give it my very best.

 For several days, weeks and months of self-isolation during the time that will likely be looked back on as “the COVID era”, I contemplated coming back to writing the blog.
 Perhaps it was the desire to connect with other humans since real-life interaction wasn’t advised.
-This year has been a tough one for me in many ways, some of which I plan to share here.
-But one thing is for sure, and it’s that my creative pursuits have helped – and continue to help – me get through some of the hardest times.
+As was the case for so many, 2020 was an exceptionally tough one for me in many ways, some of which I plan to share here.
+But one thing is for sure, and it’s that my creative pursuits helped – and continue to help – me get through some of the hardest times.
 I’ve become part of an amazing, uplifting, positive community of crafters, and in a world where so much of the news we receive is negative, this has been such a breath of fresh air.
-Though you won’t find me posting many new recipes or workouts, what you will find going forward is a look into my crafty life, with some self-development and wellness commentary along the way.
+Though you won’t find me posting many new recipes or workouts, what you will find is a look into my crafty life, with some self-development and wellness commentary along the way.

 However you’ve arrived on this page, I’m so grateful that you’re here.
 I hope you have fun exploring, and please bear with me while I do a little housekeeping to tidy up some older loose ends (aka broken links and other blog admin that needs tending to!)